VILPE improves the management of energy flows with major investment in ground source energy

 However, there is high confidence that the system will work, as the implementation has been carefully designed in many ways, such as by testing the ability of the wells to store heat.
 This thermal response test, carried out at the University of Vaasa, revealed that heat wells store heat reasonably well.

-When geothermal energy is included in these calculations, VILPE’s investments to reduce energy consumption amount to 1.25 million euros.
+When ground source energy is included in these calculations, VILPE’s investments to reduce energy consumption amount to 1.25 million euros.
 For example, there are 1,040 solar panels on the roof of the property, and lighting has been replaced by smart LED lighting that can be controlled as needed.
-Geothermal energy is the largest of the investments, however.
+Ground source energy is the largest of the investments, however.

 “Utilising renewable energy is part of our strategy.
 Companies have a responsibility to act for the good of the environment.
 In order to keep production in Finland, we need to do things better than they are done elsewhere.
 Ecologically produced products are a competitive advantage”, says VILPE’s CEO Tuomas Saikkonen.

-Emissions reductions by a ground geothermal power plant (table)
+Emissions reductions by a ground source power heat plant (table)

 |Measure||CO2 emissions (tonnes)|